Wheatsheaf Community Hub

 The Wheatsheaf Community Hub will become the new home of the Glenroy Library, the Glenroy Memorial Kindergarten and include maternal child health, a community health provider, neighbourhood learning and childcare services.

 The Project will also include a new community garden and an upgrade to the Bridget Shortell Reserve.
-Council will be seeking community input on these developments.
+Feedback and a design of the park can be viewed above.

 Connecting community through a garden experience.